-Efficient management of delivery fleets has become more complex, and more critical than ever before as customer expectations rise and industry trends put further pressure on fleet operators.
+Efficient management of delivery fleets has become more complex, and more critical than ever before as customer expectations rise and upcoming industry trends put further pressure on fleet operators.
 Here are just some of the factors impacting today’s fleets:

 Tighter time windows